Hilda’s family recipe for Icelandic Pancakes

 If you like, you can add a tablespoon of coffee.
 It adds to the taste and makes them browner.
 I do not like coffee, so I never add it, but it depends on personal preference.

-Mix well, and if you think it is too thick, you can add some milk.
+Mix well, and if you think it is too thick, add some milk.
 If you have the opposite problem add some flour.
 This recipe should be proportionally fine, so cook a few pancakes before thinning or thickening the recipe.

 The special Icelandic pancake skillet